nkapanowski/AIStudyTool/README.md

 # Instructions
 -Need Java 21 or higher and Maven
 -Clone Repo
--Replcae lines 21-22 in AuthService.java with the keys I gave in Teams -Add firebase_creds.json to your own code in /AI STUDY TOOL -RUN USING .\mvnw javafx:run
+-Replcae lines 21-22 in AuthService.java with the keys given -Add firebase_creds.json to your own code in /AI STUDY TOOL -RUN USING .\mvnw javafx:run